The last bastion of anti-abortion Democrats — and the move to oust them

 "They're trying to redefine what it means to be a Democrat," she said.
 "And if it means that you have to support abortion to be a Democrat, a lot of people will walk away."

-In March, party-aligned groups poured millions into a primary against one of the most prominent anti-abortion Democrats in Congress, Rep. Dan Lipinksi, D-Ill.
-And Democratic National Committee Chair Tom Perez said "every Democrat" should support abortion rights after uproar over an Omaha mayoral race.
-Even Alabama now has a proudly pro-abortion rights Democratic senator.
+In March, party-aligned groups poured millions into a primary against one of the most prominent anti-abortion Democrats in Congress, Rep. Dan Lipinksi of Illinois.
+And Democratic National Committee Chair Tom Perez said "every Democrat" should support abortion rights after an uproar over an Omaha mayoral race.
+Even Alabama elected a proudly pro-abortion rights Democrat to the U.S. Senate.

 So what's different about Rhode Island, which has not voted for a Republican president in over three decades?